thuongtuandang/renting_prediction/README.md

 3. Light GBM (highest R^2 score 0.9).
 Similar to Random Forest, LightGBM is a tree-based model, but its running time is very fast compared to XGBoos or Random Forest, because LightGBM employs a leaf-wise (best-first) tree growth algorithm, where it chooses the leaf it believes will yield the best split next, regardless of the level of the tree.
 To prevent overfit, I also used cross validation, and the R^2 scores on the validation and test set are 0.87.
 After hyper-tunning, the R^2 score on the test set is 0.89.
 In src/no_text_src/main.py, when we unify training and validation data, the R^2 score on the test set is more than 0.9.

-4. Dense neural network.
+4. Dense neural network (highest R^2 score 0.82).
 The final model I tried is a dense neural network with keras.
 The model has one input layer, one hidden layer and one output layer.
-The R^2 scores for the validation and test set are 0.79.
+The R^2 scores for the validation and test set are 0.82.

 5. Conclusion.
 The best model for this part is LightGBM, and we can extract 10 important features for the totalRent prediction, they are: